 This study is as an attempt to explicate the Persian cultural schema of shekasteh-nafsi ‘modesty’.
 The schema motivates the speakers to downplay their talents, skills, achievements, etc. while praising a similar trait in their interlocutors.
 The schema also encourages the speakers to reassign the compliment to the giver of the compliment, a family member, a friend, or another associate.
 This paper explicates the schema in an ethnographic fashion and also makes use of empirical data to further explore how the schema may be represented in Persian speakers’ replies to compliments.
 A Discourse Completion Test and its translated version in English were used to collect Persian and English data from two groups of Iranian and Australian participants.
 The Australian group mainly served as a reference group.
 The results revealed that speakers of Persian largely instantiated the cultural schema of shekasteh-nafsi in their responses to compliments.
 The data from the Australians did not reflect a similar schema but showed a certain degree of overlap with the Persian responses in downplaying the trait that was the target of the compliment.
 The study is hoped to increase intercultural understanding, a phenomenon that needs desperate attention and exploration, perhaps more than ever in the history of human interaction.

-This list is based on CrossRef data as of 17 april 2022.
+This list is based on CrossRef data as of 2 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.